mathster101/Mathster_FIR/README.md

 *Array of coefficients can be calculated here -> [https://www.arc.id.au/FilterDesign.html]

-*Copy the generated coefficients into the code
+*pass the generated coefficients array to the object constructor

 *Uses circular buffers for enhanced speed